Atomicbeast101/hawk-backup-postgresql/SETUP.md

 # Docker Guide

 Spin up a docker container (see [docker-compose.yml](docker-compose.yml) for example) and define the environment variables (see below for options).
-You can remove `sftp` and `postgresql` services if you are using an external service.
+You can remove `sftp` and `database` services if you are using an external service.

 # Environment Variables